smrutisikha2001/smrutisikha2001/README.md

 This is where I share my journey of career growth, diving into new tech, and trying to make work a little more manageable and lot more fun.
 Here's what you'll discover:

-   🌱 A peek at the projects I'm currently building and contributing to.
+   🌱 A peek into the projects I've built and the ones I'm currently working on.

-  📚 Discoveries and takeaways from my infinite learning and growth curve.
+   📚 Things I have learnt from those "God!
+How to I fix this" to "Ah!
+Finally" moments.

-  ⚡ Bits of inspiration and ideas for anyone navigating through and making sense of data landscapes.
+   ⚡ Bits of inspiration and ideas for anyone navigating through and making sense out of those data pools.

-Let's brew up for some coding and coffee-fueled brainstorming!
+So let's brew up for some coding and coffee-fueled brainstorming!

-Slowly but surely, one repo at a time.
+Slowly but surely, one repo at a time!

 <!--
 **smrutisikha2001/smrutisikha2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.